About the Project

 • The key skills acquired during the course of PhD will also be highly transferrable to careers in R&D in medical device industries and within academia.

-Dr Krishna Manda (School of Mechanical and Aerospace Engineering), [email protected]
+First supervisor: Dr Krishna Manda (School of Mechanical and Aerospace Engineering), [Email Address Removed]

-Prof. Fraser Buchanan (School of Mechanical and Aerospace Engineering), [email protected]
+Second supervisor: Prof. Fraser Buchanan (School of Mechanical and Aerospace Engineering), [Email Address Removed]

-Dr Alex Lennon (School of Mechanical and Aerospace Engineering), [email protected]
+Third supervisor: Dr Alex Lennon (School of Mechanical and Aerospace Engineering), [Email Address Removed]

 Full Award Eligibility: